Wamphyre/amdlinux/README.md

 The project offers Linux and Linux-Libre kernel versions, and is divided into 3 different types depending on the task.

 1 - DESKTOP KERNEL
 For multipurpose tasks, gaming and desktop work.
-Patched with SMP PREEMPT.
+Patched with ZEN SMP PREEMPT.
+(Only available on regular Linux version)

 2 - REAL TIME KERNEL
 For audio/video production and tasks where ultra-low latency is critically needed.
 Patched with SMP PREEMPT_RT